AnubhavSinghZ/HELLO_PYTHON_WORK/README.md

-#This is my Python Practice Work
+In this Repository I uplooad my practice in Python

-# Conditon Mention
+# PYTHON WORK
-if
+in this there are various type of code

-else
+#  MOST OF THE PROGRAM IN THIS IS CONDITIONAL STATEMENT

-elseif
+If
-elif
+ELse

-# Simple and Easy
+Elif

-Easy and simple way
+Elseif
-I have understand the concept of statements in python.
+and loops